HyOnYourScript.com

 Writing five books

-in the popular Dummies series,
+in the popular Dummies series, and a book in the equally popular Complete

-which demonstrate my ability to explain even dry, complex concepts in
+Idiot's Guide series, which demonstrate my ability to explain even

-an accessible and entertaining manner that anyone can understand.
-I employ
+dry, complex concepts in an accessible and entertaining manner that anyone can

-Four of Hy's 14 published books
+Five of Hy's 20+ books

 I'm happy to help writers at any experience

-please know that I'll treat you like a professional—that
+level.
+Please just know that I'll treat you like a professional—that

 is, I'll be bluntly honest, and cut to the chase by focusing on your script's

-did right, I'm simply not the analyst for you.
+problems.
+If you have a thin skin, I'm not the analyst for you.

-But if you want honest feedback about flaws
+But if you want extraordinarily on-target feedback

-your chances of success.
+its chances of success.

 Here's what some of my clients have said